RightHandRobotics/reflex-ros-pkg/README.md

     make
     make dfu

+For the hand that will be known as hand 1 navigate to:

+    cd firmware/reflex-takktile

+For the hand that will be known as hand 2 navigate to:

+    cd firmware/reflex-takktile-hand2

 Now you can build the firmware image:

-    cd firmware/reflex-takktile
     make clean
     make